feathersjs/docs/guides/react.md

 ## Application Bootstrap

-All of the following code should go in `public/app.jsx` which the HTML file already loads.
+All of the code examples that follow should be appended to the `public/app.jsx` file, which the HTML file already loads.
 The first step is to add a placeholder user in the event that a user image or other user information doesn't exist:

 ```javascript
 // A placeholder image if the user does not have one